 Kelburn Castle and Estate, Fairlie, near Largs, Ayrshire

-With a tagline of ‘music, art, adventure’ you can tell that the Kelburn Garden Party is going to be a lot of fun.
+With this year’s festival vibing to the sounds of funk, folk, reggae and jazz, you can tell that the Kelburn Garden Party is going to be a lot of fun.
 With the fittingly wacky backdrop of graffiti-covered Kelburn Castle, get set for some mind-expanding music across several bespoke stages.
-Be ready to enter an enchanting trail through the woods inside the Secret Forest Project, watch some late night cabaret, cleanse in the waterfall pool and sip on herbal tea in the tea cave.
+The line-up for previous years had featured some legendary talent, including Ibibio Sound Machine, Macka B, Niteworks, The Turbans, Mr Thing and many more.
+Don’t miss the chance to watch some late night cabaret, cleanse in the waterfall pool and sip on herbal tea in the tea cave while you’re here.

 Isle of Tiree

 An Inner Hebridean gem, the Isle of Tiree is a windsurfer’s paradise and its chilled out, laidback attitude is contagious – so much so, people call it the ‘the Hawaii of the north’ and every year it hosts one of our favourite small music festivals!
-When you’re not walking along white sandy beaches and admiring dramatic seascapes, over the course of the weekend you’ll be rocking out to Scouting for Girls, Skipinnish, Dougie Maclean and many more musical delights.
+When you’re not walking along white sandy beaches and admiring dramatic seascapes, over the course of the weekend you’ll be rocking out to bands, which has included Ho-Ro, Skipinnish, Skerryvore and many more musical delights in previous years.

 Festival tip: Catch some rays!
 The island is one of the sunniest places in the UK, thanks to the warm Gulf Stream which means (fingers crossed) you can enjoy balmy festival evenings.